 - The actual recording date and time will be scheduled during the prep call.

-- Script out a uniform introduction for each webinar to thread consistency for the series.
+- IMS will provide an introduction to each webinar to introduce the speakers and ensure consistency for the series.

 - IMS will provide a standard opening title slide with Series branding/logo to be shown for all webinars.
 After the intro title slide, the sponsor/presenters can use their own template for any slides they plan to show.